eartvit/mlasp-on-ocp/README.md

 The endpoint where the model can be reached is then provided by the RHODS UI, providing the deployment was successful:
 ![ocp-rhods-07](images/rhods-08.png)

+Similar to the ODH variant, this repository has a sample web application implementing the above logic is provided in the [test-app-rhods](test-app-rhods/) folder of this repository.
+Similar to the test-app, the test-app-rhods follows a Docker strategy for the build, therefore deploying it in OpenShift follows the same approach as described earlier.
+Please note that the ```test-app-rhods``` application expects the name of the RHODS Model Server ML model app service endpoint in order to perform the ML model inferences.
+This information is specified during deployment as an environment variable defined in the *Deployment* section of the S2I application deployment process.
+To add this information, after adding the route information, scroll down and click on the "Deployment" link, then add the ```ML_SERVICE_ENDPOINT``` and ```SERVICE_PORT``` variables.

 **That's it!** You have now completed the MLASP demo on RedHat OpenShift.